 Increasingly, however, robust research supports the positive impact of stewardship on investment performance.
 High-quality academic evidence shows that engagement pays off financially and non-financially.
-Successful

-30+YRS of active stewardship

-15yrs

-of our systematic

-stewardship programme
+Successful engagement can translate into significant outperformance; studies have shown that engagement can generate higher annualised returns of up to 7.1% per annum1 while also leading to lower downside risk.2 of active stewardship at the international business of Federated Hermes of our systematic stewardship programme companies on issues and objectives